 A common type of interview in an ethnography is the stimulated recall interview.
 In a stimulated recall interview, research participants are asked questions about the events the researcher observed.
 These questions help research participants remember past experiences while providing the researcher with their way of thinking about those experiences.

-A focus group involves interactions between the researcher and their research participants.
-Moreover, if the researcher is interested in the interpersonal dynamics between research participants, they might consider these types of interviews to elicit interactions that are markedly different from one-on-one exchanges between a single research participant and the researcher.
+A focus group involves interactions between the researcher and multiple research participants.
+Suppose the researcher is interested in the interpersonal dynamics between research participants.
+In that case, they might consider conducting focus groups to elicit interactions that are markedly different from one-on-one exchanges between a single research participant and the researcher.

-Interviews also help uncover insights otherwise unfamiliar to the researcher, who can then use those insights to guide their theoretical understanding and further data collection.
+Interviews and focus groups also help uncover insights otherwise unfamiliar to the researcher, who can then use those insights to guide their theoretical understanding and further data collection.

-Documents often make up an important aspect of cultural practices.
+Documents often make up an essential aspect of cultural practices.
 Think about these examples:

 The visual elements uncovered during an ethnography are potentially valuable to theoretical insights, and a researcher might find it important to incorporate documents in their project data.